top of page

 • 2 mini stories for which the subject did not authorize publication

-• 3-5 more people who I will likely interview in the coming days on zoom
+• 3-5 more people whom I will likely interview in the coming days on Zoom

-• Perhaps most importantly, I interviewed a professor in Canada who pointed me one of his contacts in the publishing/promotion business who is originally from my adopted hometown, Chicago.
+• Perhaps most importantly, I interviewed a professor in Canada who pointed me to one of his contacts in the publishing/promotion business, originally from my adopted hometown, Chicago.
 Go figure.
 I will definitely be reaching out to her in the coming days.

 Overall, a B grade.
-I do know exactly some things that I will do differently next time.
+I know some things that I will do differently next time.

-It was a great journey with a lot of experiences and conversations.
-It was analogous to what John Steinbeck wrote (Travels with Charley: In Search of America) following his 75 day, 34 state journey in 1960 in his camper truck Rocinante, so named after Don Quixote’s horse.
+It was an incredible journey with a lot of experiences and conversations.
+It was analogous to what John Steinbeck wrote (Travels with Charley: In Search of America) following his 75-day, 34-state journey in 1960 in his camper truck Rocinante, so named after Don Quixote’s horse.

 EAST: 6,521 miles